Eynaliyev/fedex-challenge/README.md

 6. once there are more people we could add a more comprehensive branching strategy
 7. add Continuous integration and run tests there on pre-depoy
 8. Deploy to a server
-9. use a library for profanity detection that has type file or create my own
+9. use a library for profanity detection that has types file or add my own

 ## Development server